IRS Threatens Coloradans Who Already Paid Taxes: 'They're Frightened And They Don't Understand'

-DENVER (CBS4)– Accountants along the Front Range are telling CBS4 that dozens of clients who paid their 2019 taxes are nonetheless getting menacing letters from the IRS.
+DENVER (CBS4) – Accountants along Colorado’s Front Range are telling CBS4 that dozens of clients who paid their 2019 taxes are nonetheless getting menacing letters from the IRS.
 Those letters are threatening late fees, penalties and in some cases, property seizure.

 “Well they’re frightened,” said Denver CPA William Fraser, “They don’t understand why the government, the IRS, would be chasing after them when they’ve paid their taxes.”